Minimum Requirements For Applying for a SUA Grant¶

 - The University of Minnesota is committed to the policy that all persons shall have equal access to its programs, facilities, and employment without regard to race, color, creed, religion, national origin, sex, age, marital status, disability, public assistance status, veteran status, sexual orientation, gender identity, or gender expression.
-Grants will not be awarded to programs that do not adhere to this policy.
+SUA Grant funds will not be awarded to organizations or programs that do not adhere to this policy.

 - Grants may not fund more than the total cost of the event.
 If total event expenses are less than the amount awarded, the student group/university department will be required to return the overage.